WebReflection/json-instances/README.md

 By default this module accepts a list of classes because referring to these as indexes makes the *JSON* outcome extremely compact.

-However, there might be a preference around a *namespace* able to make the outcome more readable, and this is usable via the `json-instances/namespace` deicate exports, sharing also 99% of the code with the array based version.
+However, there might be a preference around a *namespace* able to make the outcome more readable, and this is usable via the `json-instances/namespace` dedicated export, sharing also 99% of the code with the array based version.

 ```js
 import JSONInstances from 'json-instances/namespace';